bakame-php/dice-roller/README.md

 echo $cup->roll();
 ```

-If the `Parser` or the `Factory` are not able to parse or the submitted dice annotation or create the corresponding object a `CanNotBeRolled` will be thrown.
+If the `Parser` or the `Factory` are not able to parse or create a `Rollable` object from the string expression a `Bakame\DiceRoller\Exception\CanNotBeRolled` exception will be thrown.

 ### Rollable